KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

       in the `Task` script and use a base Ubuntu image.

       > **Note** This option is not recommended in production environments.
 VMware recommends that you
-      > build your own image with curl and jq so that is has predetermined dependencies and versions.
+      > build your own image that contains curl and jq so that it has predetermined dependencies and versions.

       For example, in the `Task` YAML: